 We endeavour to link geography to other areas of the primary curriculum, whenever relevant and possible; pupils are able to use geographical skills and knowledge in Literacy, Numeracy and ICT lessons at points during the year.

 In addition, during the annual Year 5 and 6 residential field trip, pupils spend time practising practical geographical fieldwork skills.

 St. Martin at Shouldham has been a pioneer school in encouraging learning about sustainability and environmental education.
 The school has been featured in various educational publications as a lead school in promoting awareness in sustainability.
 Pupils from the school have given presentations to the Borough Council and led assemblies at other schools in Norfolk.
-Forest Schools learning is important in our approach to experiencing the local area and environment.
 Teachers use first hand experience of the outdoor environment as part of their geography learning opportunities for pupils.

 Our 2014 National Curriculum Geography Statement...